Typescript SDK

 render_js: true,

-// additionally, we can wait for a specific element to appear on the page:
+// wait for reviews to load on the page

 }),